 The world of television consumption has changed rapidly over the years with the introduction of online streaming services.
 However, the majority of us still prefer a traditional cable or satellite subscription to gain reliable and widespread access to the TV shows and sporting events that we enjoy watching.

 Over the years, DISH (formerly known as DISH Network) has been focusing on making their satellite television the most comfortable and user-centric service for consumer households.
 While we have been cable subscriber all of our lives, DISH approached us with a sponsored opportunity to let us test out their service and provide an honest opinion after a full year of use.

-In the remainder of this article, we will share our experience using DISH on a regular basis for a period of just a few days short of 12 months.
-While we were granted a year of service and compensation for our time writing this article, all opinions and expressed within this review of genuine and of our own without any outside bias towards DISH.
+In the remainder of this DISH Network review, we will share our experience using the satellite provider on a regular basis for a period of just a few days short of 12 months.
+While we were granted a year of service and compensation for our time writing this article, all opinions and expressed within this review of genuine and of our own without any outside bias or favorability towards DISH.